 - Fair Share Assessment: The "Fair Share" test requires employers with over 11 full-time equivalents to either make a "fair and reasonable" contribution to health insurance for their full-time employees or pay a \$295 per employee annual assessment to the state.
-Revenue estimates for the fair share assessment average over \$15 million annually. - Cigarette Tax Revenue: Starting in fiscal 2009, the state raised taxes on cigarettes by \$1 per pack and dedicated the increased revenues to the Commonwealth Care Trust Fund.
+Revenue estimates for the fair share assessment average over \$15 million annually. - Ocigarette Tax Revenue: Starting in fiscal 2009, the state raised taxes on cigarettes by \$1 per pack and dedicated the increased revenues to the Commonwealth Care Trust Fund.
 These revenues are projected to total over \$120 million per year. - Individual Tax Penalties: Adults who can afford health insurance but fail to purchase coverage are required to pay monetary penalties when filing their tax returns.
 These revenues are projected to generate over \$15 million in fiscal 2012 and 2013.

 Federal 1115 MassHealth Demonstration Waiver.
 The Commonwealth's 1115 waiver expired on June 30, 2011, but the Commonwealth received six successive one-month extensions from the Centers for Medicare and Medicaid Services (CMS) while renewal negotiations continued.
 On December 20, 2011 the waiver was renewed by CMS and will extend through June 30, 2014.
 The \$26.750 billion agreement, which represents a \$5.690 billion increase over the previous waiver, preserves existing eligibility and benefit levels in the Medicaid and Commonwealth Care programs and includes more than \$13.3 billion in revenue to the Commonwealth through federal financial participation.
 During the three-year waiver period, the Commonwealth will fully implement the federal Affordable Care Act, whose major provisions go into effect on January 1, 2014.
 The waiver supports spending authority to support alternative payment models and integrated care through Delivery System Transformation Initiative (DSTI) incentive payments to eligible safety net hospitals.
 The total amount of payments to these safety net providers over the three year period is up to \$628 million, of which up to \$82.2 million is expected to be covered by state resources annually.
+Legislation approved in June, 2012 supported the establishment and full funding for the trust fund, and MassHealth began implementation of the program at the end of fiscal 2012.